 All of our Podiatrists have completed a four year Bachelor of Health Science - Podiatry.
 Every year our podiatrists renew their Podiatry Board of Australia's registration and take part in continued professional development.

 During your first consultation, your podiatrist will ask you a series of questions to gain an overall understanding of your general health and any health concerns that you may have.
 This will be followed by an examination of your feet and lower limbs using various pieces of equipment such as a podoscope (to view the distribution of pressure through the feet when standing) and gonimeters (measures angles of motion), to diagnose any irregularities.
-Our podiatrists aim to find the root cause of your foot condition and not trust treat the effect.
+Our podiatrists aim to find the root cause of your foot condition rather than just treating the short term signs & symptoms.
 They will formulate a treatment plan that best suits your needs and treatment will usually be initiated during your first appointment.

 Your initial consultant may take up to 40 mins.
 It is recommended that you arrive 5-10 minutes before your first appointment to complete your 'new patient' documentation.